danilodevhub/star-wars-app/README.md

 - [ ] List of films within person resource is not returning from SWAPI API

-## Pending work

-- [ ] Implement event-driven approach to compute statistics
-- [ ] Implement the endpoint to return the statistics

 ## Future Improvements

 - [ ] Add authentication system